hppr-dev/vuex-bind-plugin/README.md

 #### mapBindingsWithLoading

 `mapBindingsWithLoading` maps bindings with the loading option set to true.
-This will map the binding as an object with `value` and `loading`.
+This will map the binding as an object with a `loading` property.
-`value` being the bindings value and `loading` being the loading value.
+A caveat: using this will convert whatever value you have in your state to an object.
+The created object has the same prototype as the bindings current value, i.e. methods on the current value's type will work.
+If the binding is a primitive type and you need to just get the value, call `my_binding.valueOf`.

 ```
   computed : {